 The founding college of Syracuse University remains at the center of undergraduate learning.
 The College is divided into the natural sciences and mathematics, the humanities, and the social sciences, with the lattermost offered in partnership with the Maxwell School of Citizenship and Public Affairs.

 Core coursework covers religion, history, and foreign language.
 Sample courses include:

 - US Foreign Policy in the Middle East

 Supplement your coursework through experiential and real-world learning opportunities.

 - Learn more about Israelis, Palestinians, and the greater Middle Eastern region as a member of LIME—the on-campus Israeli-Palestinian Dialogue Group.

 - Enrich your academic experience as a Renée Crown University Honors student.

 - Attend University lectures and network with resident and visiting experts.

 - Delve into your coursework as a student contributor to faculty research.

-Well-known among the top international education providers in the U.S., SU Abroad is a storied part of the SU experience.
+Well-known among the top international education providers in the U.S., Syracuse Abroad is a storied part of the Syracuse experience.
 With over 100 programs in 60 countries, almost half of all students go abroad during their time at Syracuse.
 Most Middle Eastern Studies majors go abroad in Istanbul.